What is Customer Sentiment? And Why Does it Matter?

 What is Customer Sentiment?

-Customer sentiment is basically a key performance indicator (KPI) that measures how customers feel about/toward your brand.
-It helps you measure the overall emotions of people who use your product or service based on what they’re saying and how they’re engaging.
+Customer sentiment is essentially a customer service metric (KPI) that measures how customers feel about/toward your brand.
+It assists you in assessing the overall emotions of people who utilize your product or service, gauging their sentiments based on what they’re expressing and how they’re engaging.

 If 90 out of 100 interactions are positive, this means the overall customer sentiment is positive (even though the other 10 interactions are negative or neutral).
-So it’s an aggregate measurement of feelings, opinions, and attitudes as they relate to your brand and overall measurement of the customer service experience.
+So it’s an aggregate measurement of feelings, opinions, and attitudes as they relate to loyal customers and to your brand and overall measurement of the customer service experience.

 Why Customer Sentiment Matters

 Now that you have a sense of the nature of customer sentiment, let’s discuss why it matters.
-Here are several reasons:
+Here are several reasons why customer sentiment analysis is important:

 • Customer service.
 Did you know that one out of every three customers will leave your brand and choose a competitor after a single bad experience?
 Or that 64 percent of consumers stop doing business with a brand after two or three negative experiences?
 (Talk about fickle!)
 By focusing on customer sentiment, you can zero in on when and where bad experiences happen and correct them before they become widespread.
 An emphasis on customer sentiment will lead to delivering excellent customer service.